emiraga/verilogscript/README.md

     //This is a comment

+Multi-line comments are not supported at the moment.

-VerilogScript follows off-side rule from python, but these rules don't apply to empty and statements with comments.
+VerilogScript follows off-side rule from python, but these rules do not apply to empty and statements with comments.
 Another way to express a empty statement is to use `pass` in one line.
 Contrary to previous empty statements, off-side rules (indentation) applies to `pass` statement.
 It can be used as a place-holder for a function or conditional body that is not yet implemented.